when the Beast of Gevaudan prowled between Saugues and Langeac

 Editor : Édition de l’Arzalier

-Bernard Soulier is president of the historical associations “Au pays de la Bête du Gévaudan”.
-A native of Auvers, at the foot of Mont Mouchet, he has been trying for 40 years, tirelessly seeking new documents, to understand this bloody episode which remains one of the greatest mysteries in the history of France.
+Bernard Soulier is the president of the historical association “In the country of the Beast of Gévaudan”.
+A native of Auvergne near the foot of Mt.
+Mouchet, he has spent 40 years tirelessly searching for new documents to explain this bloody episode which remains one of the greatest mysteries in the history of France.